Azure/azure-sdk-for-js/sdk/keyvault/keyvault-admin/README.md

 ### Long running operations

-The Azure SDK for TypeScript and JavaScript offers a common abstraction for long running operations through the package [core-lro][core-lro].
-In particular, the operations done by the [KeyVaultBackupClient][src-backup-client] may take as much time as needed by the Azure resources, requiring a client layer to keep track, serialize and resume the operations through the lifecycle of the programs that wait for them to finish.
+The operations done by the [KeyVaultBackupClient][src-backup-client] may take as much time as needed by the Azure resources, requiring a client layer to keep track, serialize and resume the operations through the lifecycle of the programs that wait for them to finish.
+This is done via a common abstraction through the package [@azure/core-lro][core-lro].

 The [KeyVaultBackupClient][src-backup-client] offers three methods that execute long running operations: